Interdisciplinary research at the forefront

 Ethics, emotions and aesthetics build good leadership

-Cirkör – a center of knowledge
+Cirkör – a centre of knowledge

-Cirkus Cirkör is a knowledge hub for the artistic and technical development of contemporary art and is continuously working to evolve further in this direction.
+Cirkus Cirkör is a knowledge hub for contemporary art's artistic and technical development and is continuously working to evolve further in this direction.
 We vigorously strive to be a leader in performing arts technology and safety.
-We are inspired by looking for technological solutions in contexts outside the realm of performing arts and hope to work with technical universities, and identify workshops, technical artists or artistic techniques on which we can base long-term collaborations.
+We are inspired by looking for technological solutions in contexts outside the realm of performing arts and hope to work with technical universities and identify workshops, technical artists or artistic techniques on which we can base long-term collaborations.
 We are at the forefront of developing circus rigs and safety measures, and our goal is to train the riggers and technicians of the future.
-We hope to attract individuals who share our desire to foster technical developments within the performing arts that have both an edge and scope.
+We hope to attract individuals who share our desire to foster technical developments within the performing arts with both an edge and scope.
 We look forward to hosting residencies for technical innovation within the arts.
 To this end, we always work together with our artists and base our development and innovations on their needs and ideas.
 For us, it is a given that everyone – from riggers to acrobats – should be involved from the very beginning, from the idea stage of a production concept.

 The circus is circular

 We have a deep interest in touring sustainably.
-Perhaps we will return to the roots of the circus in the USA and once again begin touring by train?
+Perhaps we will return to the roots of the circus in the USA and again begin touring by train?
 Increasingly, we use sustainable materials and, in keeping with the circus’s innate “circular thinking”, we strive to own as little as possible.